Building Trustworthy Data Practices For Citizen Science

-CLICK HERE to view our past series of virtual and topical focus group sessions.
 Sessions were designed to discuss in greater depth the needs of the citizen science community regarding trustworthy data practices.
 With your input, we tackled key topics like credit, return of results, data privacy, data openness, and transparency.
 All focus groups were scheduled as 1.5 hour online sessions with no more than 20 participants in each session.
 These discussions have directly informed the practical resources and tools to be developed in following resource workshops which are now available for registration.
-Registration is below!

 Step 3: Virtual Resource Workshop Sessions

-CLICK HERE to register for your choice of a series of virtual resource workshop sessions.
-Each workshop is designed to co-create practical tools that will help the citizen science community implement trustworthy data practices.
+Each workshop was designed to co-create practical tools that will help the citizen science community implement trustworthy data practices.
 Resource workshops will be thematic and based on topics covered in previous focus group sessions.
 All focus groups are scheduled as 1.5 hour online sessions with no more than 20 participants in each session.
-Grab your spot now!

 Step 4: Online Post-Survey

 This step concludes your participation in the research study through a post-survey to assess any changes in your opinion about data practices in citizen science!
 If you have participated in any of the above three steps, you will receive an email with the post-survey link when the research study is complete.
 Coming soon!